-This new challah recipe calls for fewer eggs than some, but it still makes a decent size loaf.
-In addition to having slightly fewer eggs, it has less oil and is a bit less rich than my usual challah, but still very, very, good.
+This new challah recipe calls for fewer eggs than most, but it still makes a decent size loaf.
+In addition to having slightly fewer eggs, it has less oil and is a bit less rich than our usual challah, but still very, very, good.

 Update: My family really likes this recipe so I’ve been making it fairly often.
 One variation is to make loaf pan challah.
 You can divide the challah in 3 parts, braid it, then stuff it in a 9×5 inch pan or you can cut it into 3 parts, cut each of those parts into 8 bits, shape each bit into a round and just stack the rounds in the loaf pan.
 I guess this version is similar to Bubble Bread.

-If you do put it in a loaf pan, make sure to use a big one!
+If you do make challah in a loaf pan, make sure to use a big one!

 - 3 3/4 cups all-purpose flour 470 grams/16 oz, plus more if needed